Drilling for oil

 Oil history

-According to Kasem Ajram, petroleum was distilled by the Persian alchemist Muhammad ibn Zakarīya Rāzi (Rhazes) in the 9th century, producing chemicals such as kerosene in the alembic (al-ambiq),[3][verification needed] and which was mainly used for kerosene lamps.
-Arab and Persian chemists also distilled crude oil in order to produce flammable products for military purposes.
-Through Islamic Spain, distillation became available in Western Europe by the 12th century.
+According to Kasem Ajram, petroleum distillation was pioneered by the Persian alchemist Muhammad ibn Zakarīya Rāzi (Rhazes) in the 9th century, yielding substances such as kerosene through the use of the alembic (al-ambiq),[3][verification needed] primarily employed in kerosene lamps.
+Arab and Persian chemists also distilled crude oil to produce flammable materials for military applications.
+This knowledge of distillation spread to Western Europe via Islamic Spain by the 12th century.

-Some sources claim that from the 9th century, oil fields were exploited in the area around modern Baku, Azerbaijan, to produce naphtha for the petroleum industry.
-These places were described by Marco Polo in the 13th century, who described the output of those oil wells as hundreds of shiploads.
-When Marco Polo in 1264 visited Baku, on the shores of the Caspian Sea, he saw oil being collected from seeps.
-He wrote that "on the confines toward Geirgine there is a fountain from which oil springs in great abundance, in as much as a hundred shiploads might be taken from it at one time.
+Some sources indicate that from the 9th century onwards, oil fields near present-day Baku, Azerbaijan, were exploited to produce naphtha for the petroleum industry.
+These sites were described by Marco Polo in the 13th century, who noted the production of oil in quantities sufficient to fill hundreds of shiploads.
+During his visit to Baku in 1264, located on the shores of the Caspian Sea, Marco Polo observed oil being collected from natural seeps, writing that "on the confines toward Geirgine there is a fountain from which oil springs in great abundance, in as much as a hundred shiploads might be taken from it at one time."